-- a.
-Use the priority listed in Section 1 of this chapter when a restoration inspection is required.
-The next periodic inspection must be predicated on the completion date of an inspection which satisfies all periodic checklist requirements. - b.
-When a portion of a NAVAID is restored to service, establish the periodic due dates in accordance with Paragraphs 8.a and 11 in Chapter 4. - c.
-Standby Equipment or Associated NAVAID.
-When flight inspection of standby equipment or an associated NAVAID is required but cannot be accomplished, the periodic inspection will be considered complete if the standby equipment or associated NAVAID is out-of-service (awaiting parts, etc.), or removed from service (due to an uncorrectable discrepancy, etc.)
+• Use the priority listed in Section 1 of this chapter when a restoration inspection is required.
+The next periodic inspection must be predicated on the completion date of an inspection which satisfies all periodic checklist requirements.

+• When a portion of a NAVAID is restored to service, establish the periodic due dates in accordance with Table 4-1.

+• Standby Equipment or Associated NAVAID.
+When flight inspection of standby equipment or an associated NAVAID is required but cannot be accomplished, the periodic inspection will be considered complete if the standby equipment or associated NAVAID is out-of-service (awaiting parts, etc.), or removed from service (due to an uncorrectable discrepancy, etc.).

-Restore the standby equipment or associated NAVAID to service by the successful completion of a flight inspection which satisfies all periodic requirements (including monitors, where applicable).
+• Restore the standby equipment or associated NAVAID to service by the successful completion of a flight inspection which satisfies all periodic requirements (including monitors, where applicable.)